tomatosoupcan/vial-qmk/keyboards/svalboard/docs/flashing_firmware.md

 **Don't forget to do the other half, which will require changing which side the USB cable is plugged into!**

+Once you're finished, reload your saved Vial layout.

+![The "Load saved layout" entry in the "File" menu of Vial, along with the Ctrl+O shortcut.](images/load_vil.png)

 ## Troubleshooting